kennethkn/resume-template-latex/README.md

 - Edit the content as directed and you will end up with a professional resume of your own.
 - [glyphtounicode.tex](glyphtounicode.tex) is from <https://github.com/kks32/PhDThesisLyX/blob/master/glyphtounicode.tex>

-Star if it helped! 🌟
+Star if it helped!
+Good luck on your job hunting 🌟

 ![Resume](resume.jpeg)